symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

     -   store.virtuoso.dsn - Put here the section head of the Virtuoso store from odbc.ini (without quotes)
     -   store.virtuoso.user - The Virtuoso store user (default dba)
     -   store.virtuoso.password - Password of the Virtuoso store
--   Link the directory to a directory (webserver)/WebDir that is delivered by the web server.
+-   Link the directory to a directory /WebDir that is delivered by the web server.
--   Direct your browser to (webserver)/WebDir
+-   Direct your browser to <http://localhost/WebDir>
-    -   Test if (webserver)/WebDir/config.ini is delivered.
-It shouldn't, sinde this is forbidded by the .htaccess file in the dir, that was pulled from the repo.
+    -   Test if (http://localhost/WebDir/config.ini is delivered.
+It shouldn't, sinde this is forbidded by the .htaccess file in /WebDir, that was pulled from the repo.
 Note that functioning mod\_rewrite and the content of .htaccess are essential for Ontowiki since they provide all the URI rewrite magics required in the Linked Data standards.
-    -   Now you can login as Superadmin with login/passwd of the Virtuoso, configure users and user rights and upload rdf data files.
+    -   Now you can login as Superadmin with login/passwd of the Virtuoso, configure users and user rights and manage rdf data files via OntoWiki.